 RTPI Scotland thinkpieces - Proposals for change

-The Scottish Government consultation paper Places, People and Planning contains many ideas for making the planning system more influential and effective.
+The Scottish Government consultation paper Places, People and Planning contained many ideas for making the planning system more influential and effective.
 Working groups of RTPI Scotland committee members have now come together to prepare a series of thinkpieces that advance some of these ideas into implementable changes that could make a major impact on how our planning system works.
 The thinkpieces are:

 A statutory Chief Planning Officer in local authorities